Sustainability / Governance Corporate Compliance

 Daicel educates its employees on preventing corruption through rank-based group training and e-learning.
 For employees who are to be transferred outside of Japan, we provide training on the Prevention of Bribery of Foreign Public Officials under the Unfair Competition Prevention Act, and precautions regarding local laws and regulations, including the extraterritorial reach of the US Foreign Corrupt Practices Act.
 We provide education catered to the needs of each company by organizing the above-mentioned e-learning for the prevention of anti-competitive practices for domestic Group company officers and employees, while providing English-language educational materials and confirmation tests for overseas Group companies.

-Furthermore, the internal whistleblowing system also covers corruption and bribery, and suspicious cases are investigated and properly addressed under the system.
+Furthermore, the whistleblower system also covers corruption and violations of the competition laws, and suspicious cases are investigated and properly addressed under the system, including reports from outside the company.

 Joining the United Nations Global Compact